semantic-flow/weave/documentation/weave/index.md

 - global options:
   - --config for specifying config file
   - --dest folder ("_woven" by default) to which files are copied
-  - --repoDir lets you specify the path where any git repos of content are stored
+  - --workspaceDir lets you specify the path where any git repos of content are stored
   - --debug <level>
   - --copyStrategy (options: no-overwrite, overwrite, skip, prompt)